Metal Cladding for Self-Builders

 Metal cladding is not a material for a generalist.
 The detailing at junctions, penetrations, verges, and drainage points is where long-term performance is determined — and getting it right requires both experience and a thorough understanding of how the material moves and behaves over time.

 Choose an installer who works regularly with the material you’ve specified and can demonstrate relevant experience.
 Ask to see completed projects — ideally ones that are several years old — and speak to previous clients.
+If the project involves standing seam, ask about standing seam specifically.
+If it involves complex junctions, rooflights, box gutters, or curved details, ask to see similar work rather than just general roofing examples.

 Involve the installer early.
 A good installer will identify potential detailing issues, suggest refinements that improve performance or reduce cost, and confirm the substrate design is compatible with the cladding system.
 Handing a completed specification to an installer and asking them to price it is the less effective approach — and often the more expensive one.